govtrack/govtrack.us-web/README.md

 * To enable search (for which complete instructions haven't been provided, so really skip this):

-  * For debugging, install Xapian and add it to the virtual environment:
+  * For debugging, install Xapian:

     ```
     apt-get install python-xapian
-    ln -s /usr/lib/python2.7/dist-packages/xapian/ env/local/lib/python2.7/xapian

     ```

   * Set HAYSTACK\_CONNECTIONS: